Active Citizens for the Common Good

 Although being a central issue there is no real agreement on what it means to be an active citizen.
 This prevents us from identifying the barriers to, and enablers of active citizenship.
 Volonteurope has teamed up with the European Civic Forum to answer this question and to identify the barriers to and enablers of active citizenship.

-The first step of the work is to create an international working group of experts and practitioners across Europe to answer these questions with an international approach.
-Volonteurope and the European Civic Forum will firstly launch a survey in different languages to harvest from European citizens the definition of active citizenship.The survey, as well as helping us identify a bottom up definition of active citizenship, will set the bases for an Active Citizenship Score Card that will identify barriers to and enablers of active citizenship.
+The first step of the work was to create an international working group of experts and practitioners across Europe to answer these questions with an international approach.
+Volonteurope and the European Civic Forum have firstly launched a survey in different languages to harvest from European citizens the definition of active citizenship and supported us to identify barriers to and enablers of active citizenship.The survey, as well as helping us identify a bottom up definition of active citizenship, has set the bases for an Active Citizenship Footprint.

-As the name suggests, the scorecard will be based on a scoring system.
-This will allow us to quantitatively measure levels of active citizenship according to the perceptions of individual respondents.
-By answering a series of questions, respondents will arrive at a final score that will place them within an ‘active citizenship scale.’
-The purpose of the scorecard is not to tell people or organisations that they are not good citizens.
+As the name suggests, the Footprint is based on a scoring system.
+This allows us to quantitatively measure levels of active citizenship according to the perceptions of individual respondents and their location.
+By answering a series of questions, respondents arrive at a final score that places them within an ‘active citizenship scale.’
+The purpose of the Active Citizenship Footprint is not to tell people that they are not good citizens.
 Rather, the point is to illustrate the barriers we all face to being active citizens, as well as the factors that support us.
-This information will allow us to propose practical recommendations (short-term) and systemic changes (long-term) to governments, civil society, businesses and the EU.

 Languages translated into